-- (d) The building reserve proposition is approved if a majority of those electors voting at the election approve the establishment of or addition to the building reserve.
+(d) The building reserve proposition is approved if a majority of those electors voting at the election approve the establishment of or addition to the building reserve.
 The annual budgeting and taxation authority of the trustees for a building reserve is computed by dividing the total authorized amount by the specified number of years.
 The authority of the trustees to budget and impose the taxation for the annual amount to be raised for the building reserve lapses when, at a later time, a bond issue is approved by the qualified electors of the district for the same purpose or purposes for which the building reserve fund of the district was established.
-Whenever a subsequent bond issue is made for the same purpose or purposes of a building reserve, the money in the building reserve must be used for the purpose or purposes before any money realized by the bond issue is used. - (3) (a) A subfund must be created to account for revenue and expenditures for school major maintenance and repairs authorized under this subsection (3).
-Except as provided in subsection (3)(g), the The trustees of a district may authorize and impose a levy of no more than 10 mills on the taxable value of all taxable property within the district for that school fiscal year for the purposes of raising revenue for identified school major maintenance improvements or projects meeting the requirements of 20-9-525(2).
-The 10-mill limit under this section subsection (3) must be calculated using the district's total taxable valuation most recently certified by the department of revenue under 15-10-202.
-The amount of money raised by the levy, the deposits and transfers authorized under subsection (3)(f) of this section, and anticipated state aid pursuant to 20-9-525(3) may not exceed the district's school major maintenance amount.
-For the purposes of this section, the term "school major maintenance amount" means the sum of \$15,000 and the product of \$100 multiplied by the district's budgeted ANB for the prior fiscal year.
-To authorize and impose a levy under this subsection (3), the trustees shall: - (i) following public notice requirements pursuant to 20-9-116, adopt no later than June 1 for fiscal year 2017 only and no later than March 31 for fiscal years 2018 and subsequent fiscal years of each fiscal year, a resolution: - (A) identifying the anticipated school major maintenance improvements or projects for which the proceeds of the levy, the deposits and transfers authorized under subsection (3)(f) of this section, and anticipated state aid pursuant to 20-9-525(3) will be used; and - (B) estimating a total dollar amount of money to be raised by the levy, the deposits and transfers authorized under subsection (3)(f) of this section, anticipated state aid pursuant to 20-9-525(3), and the resulting estimated number of mills to be levied using the district's taxable valuation most recently certified by the department of revenue under 15-10-202; and
+Whenever a subsequent bond issue is made for the same purpose or purposes of a building reserve, the money in the building reserve must be used for the purpose or purposes before any money realized by the bond issue is used.

+7 (3) (a) A subfund must be created to account for revenue and expenditures for school major 8 maintenance and repairs authorized under this subsection (3).
+The trustees of a district may authorize and 9 impose a levy of no more than 10 mills on the taxable value of all taxable property within the district for that 10 school fiscal year for the purposes of raising revenue for identified improvements or projects meeting the 11 requirements of 20-9-525(2).
+The 10-mill limit under this subsection (3) must be calculated using the district's 12 total taxable valuation most recently certified by the department of revenue under 15-10-202.
+The amount of 13 money raised by the levy, the deposits and transfers authorized under subsection (3)(f) of this section, and 14 anticipated state aid pursuant to 20-9-525(3) may not exceed the district's school major maintenance amount.
+15 For the purposes of this section, the term "school major maintenance amount" means the sum of \$15,000 and 16 the product of \$100 \$110 multiplied by the district's budgeted ANB for the prior fiscal year.
+To authorize and 17 impose a levy under this subsection (3), the trustees shall:

+(i) following public notice requirements pursuant to 20-9-116, adopt no later than March 31 of each fiscal year a resolution:

+(A) identifying the anticipated improvements or projects for which the proceeds of the levy, the deposits and transfers authorized under subsection (3)(f) of this section, and anticipated state aid pursuant to 20-9-525(3) will be used; and

+(B) estimating a total dollar amount of money to be raised by the levy, the deposits and transfers authorized under subsection (3)(f) of this section, anticipated state aid pursuant to 20-9-525(3), and the resulting estimated number of mills to be levied using the district's taxable valuation most recently certified by the department of revenue under 15-10-202; and